Ed's Redeeming Qualities: History

 In 1996 the band provided the soundtrack to the indie movie Ed's Next Move.
 Scriptwriter John.
-C Walsh said, "A friend of mine was in this band called Ed’s Redeeming Qualities and I just thought they were hilarious.
+C Walsh said, "A friend of mine was in this band called Ed's Redeeming Qualities and I just thought they were hilarious.
 I’d see them perform at the Mercury Lounge in New York and found myself playing their music fairly frequently during the first draft of the script."
 It led to Walsh writing the band into the movie, and creating the lead female character of Lee (played by Callie Thorne) as a member of in the band.
 "There was something about the tone of their music that was wry, offbeat, and slightly bent, but also deeply romantic ultimately," Walsh said.
 He originally wanted to call the movie "Ed's Redeeming Qualities," but the band asked him not to use their name for the title of the film.

-After the band's breakup, Carrie Bradley went on to form the band 100 Watt Smile, which released two albums in the late 1990s.
+After the band's breakup, Carrie Bradley went on to form the band 100 Watt Smile, which released two albums in the late 1990s, and toured with The Breeders.
 Dani Leone and Jonah Winter went on to writing careers, and Neno Perrotta published a book of poetry.
+In 2002, a tribute album to Dom Leone called Guess Who This Is: A Tribute to Dom Leone was released by Portsmouth, New Hampshire-based label Two Ton Santa.

 The Presidents of the United States of America borrowed the lyrics and title of the Ed's Redeeming Qualities song "More Bad Times" on their 2008 release These Are the Good Times People, adding a few additional quips and a new musical feel.